Ebazhanov/linkedin-skill-assessments-quizzes/linux/linux-assesment.md

 - [ ] {0,3}(pattern}
 - [x] Occurrence quantifiers are not supported in Bash's version of extended globs, so this is not possible.
 - [ ] {3}(pattern})

+#### Q39.
+When configuring a Samba share, how would the engineering group be specified in the smb.conf?
+- [ ] Samba uses Linux operating system groups from the /etc/group file; just specify the group name.
+- [x] It would be preceded by a percent sign (%), such as %engineers.
+- [ ] Use the group name by itself; Samba checks for its existence.
+- [ ] It would be preceded by an @ symbol, such as @engineering.

+#### Q40.
+To configure the Kerberos client, which command should you use to import the keytab file?
+- [ ] krb5-workstation
+- [x] ktutil
+- [ ] pam_krb5
+- [ ] kdb5_util